Nadia Fettah Alaoui

-Nadia Fettah Alaoui (born 1971) is a Moroccan entrepreneur and politician.
-Since October 2021, she is the current Minister of Economy and Finance in the Cabinet of Aziz Akhannouch.
+Nadia Fettah Alaoui (born 1971) is a Moroccan entrepreneur and politician who has served as Minister of Economy and Finance since October 2021 in the cabinet of Aziz Akhannouch.

+She previously served as Minister of Tourism, Handicrafts, Air Transport and Social Economy from 2019 to 2021.
+Prior to entering government, she held senior executive positions in the private sector.

 Early life and education

 She was born in 1971 in Rabat, Morocco.
 After studying in her hometown and graduating from the Lycée Dar Essalam, she pursued higher studies which led her to the École des Hautes Etudes Commerciales de Paris (HEC Paris), in Jouy-en-Josas from which she graduated in 1997.

 Professional career

 In 1997, she began her professional career as a consultant for the audit firm Arthur Andersen in Paris.
 In 2000, she created and managed in Casablanca a private equity company called Maroc Invest Finances Group.
 In 2005, she joined the Groupe Saham, and in which she held the position of the Managing Director of the fusions and acquisitions division.
 She worked at different positions in Saham, eventually becoming its General Director in 2017.
 She resigned before she assumed her role as the Minister of Economy and Finance in the Moroccan government.